Introduction to YAML, starting with what's the difference between it and JSON?

 YAML can only handle three data types:

-Since data can be represented using only these three types, don't you think it's fairly easy to get started?
+Since data is represented using only these three types, don't you think it's relatively easy to grasp?

-By combining these with various symbols that give a wider range of expression, you can represent various types of data.
+By combining these with various symbols to broaden the range of expression, a variety of data can be represented.

 Let's take a closer look at each data type